ltylerqcells/solar-compatibility-api-docs/api_usage_guide.md

 A `NOTE` is added to the response issues explaining the inheritance:

 > NOTE: Stainless Unirac SolarMount mid-clamp '<sku>' inherits DCA% 11.1% from paired End Clamp

+**Generic stainless-steel fastener inheritance:** beyond the Unirac-specific case above, a fastener whose MSAVL notes contain `Stainless-steel` and which has no DCA% of its own is also treated as DCA-eligible by inheriting the resolved fastener percentage.
+If all real (non-inherited) fastener percentages agree on a single non-zero value, the stainless fastener inherits that value; if any fastener is zero, it resolves to 0.
+This resolution is silent — no distinct issue message is emitted for the generic case.

 ---